What Must Be Disclosed When Selling a House in California?

 Hazardous materials or conditions

-Sellers in California are required to report on hazardous materials or conditions in the home because it can impact the safety of residents living on the property.
+Sellers in California are required to report hazardous materials or conditions in the home because they can impact the safety of residents living on the property.
 The form specifically asks the seller to disclose the presence of hazardous materials or conditions, including:

-Sellers in California must report on legal, zoning, annexations, or use compliance in the home because it can impact the enjoyment of residents living on the property.
+California home sellers have to disclose any legal, zoning, annexation, or usage issues with the home since these can affect how the property can actually be used or enjoyed by the people living there.
 The form specifically asks the seller to disclose the presence of hazardous materials or conditions, including:

-Features shared in common with adjoining landowners (walls, fences, driveways)
+• Features shared in common with adjoining landowners, such as walls, fences, and driveways

 Flood risks or water damage